Farzane2630/KI-VesD/README.md

 This application has been developed to help admin to manage tabluar data and have control over themin and costomization work-flow.

+First I focused on login validation ant it was my Priority developing this project. then I tested and designed login page. my second priority was fetching data and display important info in a table. this table has a pagination and search box.
+Firstly I worked of datafetching and then I attampted to work on pagination.then I style the table to look a bit nicer✨.
+Then I worked on search feature. but unfortunately I ran out of the time to test table and its corresponding components!
 ## stacks
 reactjs
 Typescript
 Sass
 jest
 react-testing-liberary
+json-server as database
 The environment has been set using **Vi[](https://vitejs.dev/)te**.
 And as routing I have made the use of **react-router-dom** package.

 ## Table of Contents